You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 112. COMM_V 467 (3) Brand Management

 Issues and challenges commonly faced by brand managers, including: assessing brand meaning, evaluating brand health, assessing a brand's leverage potential, evaluating brand extensions, managing brands through a crisis, and assessing brand value.
-Prerequisite: COMM 296.
+Prerequisite: COMM_V 296.
 This course is not eligible for Credit/D/Fail grading.

 113. COMM_V 468 (3) Marketing Applications